The last 20 years have seen massive developments for solar.

 While there are many solar drip feed batteries available, these are currently costly and bulky, and more appropriate to small scale home solar panels than large solar farms.

 Solar panels are bulky.
-This is particularly true of the higher-efficiency, traditional silicon crystalline wafer solar modules.
+This is particularly true of the traditional silicon crystalline wafer solar modules.
 These are the large solar panels that are covered in glass.

 New technology thin-film solar modules are much less bulky, and have recently been developed as applications such as solar roof tiles and “amorphous” flexible solar modules.
 The downfall is that thin-film is currently less efficient than crystalline wafer solar.

 One feature of solar energy is that it spurs discussion and re-assessment of the importance and interaction between economics, environment, and investment.